 The big four cloud vendors in the IT industry – Amazon, IBM, Google, and Microsoft have launched many products and services that represent the potential of this technology to radically change how software is built.

-In this article, we will explore what does serverless mean and what are the benefits, limitations, and future trends revolving around serverless architecture in software development.
+In this article, we will explore what serverless means and what are the benefits, limitations, and future trends revolving around serverless architecture in software development.

 This guide is intended to answer all your queries regarding serverless.